Black Class Action: Mental Health Fund

 Media reports from December 2022 indicated that this fund was in jeopardy as Black civil servants working on mental health program accused the Treasury Board Secretariat of racism.

+The 2022, and 2023 federal budgets allocated $49.6 million to create a mental health fund for Black public servants and establish dedicated career development programs, including those to prepare Black public service leaders for executive positions.

 Employment Equity Act

 The statement of claim alleges that the Employment Equity Act violates the Charter of Rights of Black employees and that it has failed to break down the category of “visible minorities,” ignoring the unique racism faced by Black employees.
 The plaintiffs are seeking an amendment to the Act to create a separate category for Black workers.
 Representative Plaintiff Nicholas Marcus Thompson said “one of the most important changes the government can make right now is to amend the Employment Equity Act and create a separate category for Black workers — apart from the ‘visible minority’ category,” which would “allow federal employers, and employers regulated by the federal government, to directedly address underrepresentation issues for Black workers.”

-On July 14, 2021 the Government of Canada announced the 13-members task force lead by Professor Adelle Blackett, to conduct the most expansive review of the Act since its inception.
+On July 14, 2021, the Government of Canada announced the 13-members task force led by Professor Adelle Blackett, to conduct the most expansive review of the Act since its inception.

+On December 11, 2023, the Minister of Labour, Seamus O'Regan Jr. and Professor Blackett announced the release of the Employment Equity Act Review Task Force's final report.
+O’Regan Jr. stated that the government will recognize Black people as its own category under the Act.